Description

 Using this definition on our asset we see for example:

-• Looking at the annual return (CAGR) of 15% in the last 5 years of iShares MSCI Netherlands Index Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (17.3%)
+• The annual performance (CAGR) over 5 years of iShares MSCI Netherlands Index Fund is 11.7%, which is lower, thus worse compared to the benchmark SPY (16.1%) in the same period.

 Volatility: